Have You Heard?

 The American folk hero Davy Crockett - who fought in the Texas revolution and died in a fairly dramatic manner - has had his fair share of song dedications already, as it goes.
 Besides musical tributes, he’s also had extravagantly sized sculptures, postal stamps, and even a small nuclear weapons system in America (how very quaint) named after him.
 Hinds’ new song - a Record Store Day special - is his most entertaining namesake yet.
 As for which girl he has in his pocket - and why - for that matter, who knows.

-Tags: Hinds, Reviews, Listen
+Tags: Reviews, Hinds, Listen

 Your subscription could not be saved.
 Please try again.